HandCash/handcash-items-example/README.md

 ```

-### 2. Create an inscribe a collection
+### 2. Create a collection

+Creates a Collection as defined in your items loader
 ```bash
 npm run CreateCollection
 ```

-### 2. Create item items inside the collection
+### 3. Create items inside the collection

 #### There are two methods of creating items, creating methods in a single api call and creating items in batches

-#### Creating Items in a single API call, use this method if you are creating less than 100 items at once
+Creating Items in a single API call, use this method if you are creating less than 100 items at once
 ```bash
 npm run CreateItems <collection_id>
 ```

-#### Creating Items in batches, use this if you are more than 100 of items at once.
-A bulk mint for example.
+Creating Items in a single API call, use this method if you are creating less than 100 items at once
 ```bash
 npm run InscribeCollectionInBatch <collection_id>
 ```